 Uninsured motorist coverage protects you if an uninsured driver hits you.
 This is important considering that about 1 in 8 drivers isn’t insured, according to the Insurance Research Council.
 And, depending on the state you live in, that number could be much higher.
 Some states require uninsured motorist coverage, but limits and requirements vary.

-There is also related coverage, called underinsured motorist coverage, which protects you from other drivers who have insurance, but not enough to pay for your injuries or car repairs.
+There is also related coverage, called underinsured motorist coverage, which protects you from other drivers who have insurance but not enough to pay for your injuries or car repairs.
 It is also broken into two categories:

 Some states require drivers to buy uninsured motorist coverage, and in others, it isn’t available.
-In states where the coverage is available, uninsured motorist bodily injury protection and uninsured motorist property damage protection can be sold separately or bundled together.
+In states where coverage is available, uninsured motorist bodily injury protection and uninsured motorist property damage protection can be sold separately or bundled together.
 It also can be bundled with underinsured motorist coverage.

 Which states require uninsured motorist bodily injury coverage?

 Connecticut, District of Columbia, Illinois, Indiana, Kansas, Maine, Maryland, Massachusetts, Minnesota, Missouri, Nebraska, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Oregon, South Carolina, South Dakota, Vermont, Virginia, West Virginia and Wisconsin require coverage.
 New Hampshire does not require auto insurance, but if you buy a policy, as most residents do, it must include uninsured motorist coverage.
 In most other states, coverage must be offered to all policyholders.

 Which states require uninsured motorist property damage coverage?

 Mandatory: District of Columbia, Maryland, North Carolina, South Carolina, Vermont, Virginia and West Virginia.